Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 The gi pants on this gi are clearly much longer than the other two, but it isn’t long enough to be too baggy.
 Additionally, and this is personal preference, I was happy to finally get some cotton pants that weren’t ripstop.
 These pants are made out of 12oz cotton and feel very sturdy.
 Given the durability of the ripstop pants, I have no doubt these pants will hold up to the wear and tear of training.

-The top is very similar to the original women’s Liguistica in terms of feel; rougher on the outside and soft on the inside.
-The fit is just right; it’s not as baggy as the men’s A1 but not as tight as the original women’s Liguistica.
-The skirt of this gi is also just slightly shorter than the original women’s Liguistica, which I liked.
-The collar has the same 6 rows of stitching, and feels marginally thicker than the original women’s Liguistica, but not as thick as the original A1 Liguistica.
+The top is very similar to the original women’s Ligustica in terms of feel; rougher on the outside and soft on the inside.
+The fit is just right; it’s not as baggy as the men’s A1 but not as tight as the original women’s Ligustica.
+The skirt of this gi is also just slightly shorter than the original women’s Ligustica, which I liked.
+The collar has the same 6 rows of stitching, and feels marginally thicker than the original women’s Ligustica, but not as thick as the original A1 Ligustica.

 Jesse runs a solid company, has always answered my emails within 24 hours, and put a lot of time in to making sure these gis are durable.
 I also appreciate that he has expanded in to women’s BJJ by creating his line of women’s gis and always taking my feedback.
 Killer Bee Gi will start doing custom orders again at the end of January, so stay tuned to the website!